bcgov/CONN-CCBC-portal/docs/process_to_manipulate_data.md

 This should be considered a last resort.
 Updating data in production could lead to cascading failure if done without the proper guardrails, which our CI are providing.
 #### Important steps before you begin:

-- Get request/approval from Product Owner
+- Get an email request from Product Owner, including a date request for the changes
+- Post a message in the team's channel to find an other developer who is available to pair with you to make the change.
+- Respond to the email request, ensuring that the work will not be done by multiple devs concurrently
+- Start a meeting, sharing your screen with the other developer the entire time
-- Back up database before manipulating data
+- Back up database before manipulating data (add link to manual backup instructions here)
-- Pair program with another developer

 #### Manipulating the data